sebastiansimmons/rust_book_2020/README.md

 ## Chapter 18: Patterns and Matching

 Not much else to say other than I appreciate the various options for controlling flow.

+## Chapter 19: Advanced Features

+I mostly skimmed this chapter.
+Unsafe I already mostly knew about from reading forums and it's something I plan to explore with a few practice problems.

+## Chapter 20: Final Project: Building a Multithreaded Web Server